 16. Do I need a parking decal?

 If you attend classes at the Conway center, or if you will be parking at that center when you go on an excursion, you will need a parking decal since that parking lot is patrolled.
-Parking at the Myrtle Beach and Litchfield centers does not require a decal.
+Parking at the Litchfield center does not require a decal.
 If you park behind the Georgetown building, you will need a decal, but if you park on the street or in a city lot, you do not.
 If you want to visit the CCU campus to go to a cultural event, a lecture, the art gallery or the library, go ahead and pick up a decal; it’s one of the benefits of being an OLLI member!

 17. Do I need a student ID card?

 You do not need a student ID card to attend OLLI classes or go on OLLI excursions.
 However, why would you not want an ID card that can guarantee discounts with our partners and other institutions and that would allow you to use the CCU library?
 Again, it’s a benefit of membership, so go for it!

 18. Why do we have to sign up so far in advance for OLLI excursions?